oceanprotocol-archive/predict-eth/modeling.md

 ## Modeling

-Feature vectors & AI/ML modeling algorithms that may improve accuracy.
+This page lists feature vectors & AI/ML modeling algorithms that may improve accuracy.

 ### Already in
 - random